lobe/android-bootstrap/README.md

 ## Installing Your Development Environment

 In this stage we’re going to get you setup so you can build, launch, and play with your app.
-These instructions are written for macOS, the only system you can develop android apps on.

 To start, we’re going to download ("clone") this repository.